 The New Zealand Cat Fancy

 New Zealand Cat Fancy is the preferred registry for the cat lovers of New Zealand.
-With thirty five affiliated cat clubs holding more than forty five shows a year we cover the entire country and provide for the needs of Breeders, Exhibitors and Pet Owners throughout the nation.
+With twenty seven affiliated cat clubs holding more than thirty shows a year we cover the entire country and provide for the needs of Breeders, Exhibitors and Pet Owners throughout New Zealand.
 Our objects are to promote, foster, encourage, improve and assist in every way the breeding of cats registered with the NZCF.

 The New Zealand Governing Council of the Cat Fancy held its first recorded meeting on Sept 4th 1930.
 In 1972 it was replaced by the New Zealand Cat Fancy which was formed as an affiliation of cat clubs.

-The administration of the New Zealand Cat Fancy managed by a skilled, forward thinking group of six elected Councillors, one of which is selected as Executive Chairperson.
-Councillors hold portfolios in their specialized areas of Registration, Shows, Judges, Publications, Breed Standards, Finance, Administration, and Information Technology.
+The administration of the New Zealand Cat Fancy managed by a skilled, forward thinking group of six elected Councillors, one of which is selected as Chairperson.
+Councillors hold portfolios in their specialized areas of Registration, Shows, Judges, Marketing & Publications, Breed Standards Advisory Council, Finance, Administration, and Information Technology.
 Officers and Officials work in an honorary capacity.
 We have liaison personnel that connect us to community organisations with whom we share a common interest.

 The Southern African Cat Council